-In the event that the primary supply fails, the backup supply automatically provides power to maintain instrument operation.
+If that the primary supply fails, the backup supply automatically provides power to maintain instrument operation.
 You can remove and replace a failed supply without having to remove the instrument from operation.
 (See page 39, To hot-swap a Power Supply module.)